-Just because the long, hot days of summer are behind us for the year, doesn’t mean we’ve also lost festie season!
-Winter festivals are just as magical and memorable as summer ones, so there's no need to slow down just because it's colder!
+Just because the long, hot days of summer are behind us for the year, doesn’t mean we’ve also lost the festival season.
+Winter festivals are just as magical and memorable as summer ones, so there's no need to slow down just because it's colder.

 That's right, it's time to dive into the wonderful world of New Zealand winter festivals.
 To help you pick and choose, we’ve whipped up the ultimate guide to the best winter festivals in New Zealand.
-From the classic snow parties to a mardis gras, jazz and lights, here are all the festivals you need to be at this winter.
-Let the partying begin!
+From the classic snow parties to a Mardi Gras, jazz and lights, here are all the festivals you need to be at this winter.
+Let the partying begin.

 Ohakune Mardi Gras

-Brought to us by Audiology and ZM, Ohakune Mardi Gras is back for 2018 with the best line up in Mardi Gras history!
-Australia’s drum n’ bass pride and joy, Pendulum, is headlining the mid-winter festival.
-There will also be performances by Home Brew, Riff Raff, Stevie Stone, Spenda C, Lee Mvtthews, T1R, Written By Wolves to name a few.
-The street-vibe festival is a must-do on the ol’ New Zealand bucket list.
+Brought to us by Audiology and ZM, Ohakune Mardi Gras is back for 2019 with the best line up in Mardi Gras history.
+This year features UK's Chase and Status DJing with MC Rage, drum and bass legends Matrix and Futurebound and Kiwi Montell2099.
+The street-vibe festival is a must-do on the New Zealand bucket list.
+Get your tickets here.

 Queenstown Winter Festival

 Ever since its debut way back in 1975 the Queenstown Winter Festival has been a hit, bringing in attendees from far and wide.
 This may just be the biggest celebration of winter you’ve ever seen, with a side of amazing musical acts.
-Tiki Taane, Maala, Leisure, The Black Seeds, and The Feelers will all be in attendance this year to keep you entertained, as well as events such as rafting, the torchlight precession, comedy nights, snow tubing, the dog derby and fireworks lighting up Lake Wakatipu!
+Mitch James and L.A.B will all be in attendance this year to keep you entertained, as well as events such as rafting, the torchlight procession, comedy nights, snow tubing, the dog derby and fireworks lighting up Lake Wakatipu.
+If you dare, you can even take part in the Jucy Undy 500—where you can run in your undies and this year it even involves water.
+Brr.

 Where: Multiple locations in Queenstown